 In February, we announced our new multi-band, multi-constellation u‑blox F9 technology platform.
 Building on the success of the NEO-M8P, u‑blox F9 steps up performance in terms of positioning, robustness, and reliability by tracking a broader variety of satellite signals from a greater number of orbiting GNSS constellations. u‑blox F9 technology will underpin the next wave of our positioning modules targeting mass market industrial and automotive applications, offering out‑of‑the‑box support for various state‑of‑the‑art GNSS correction technologies that bring down positioning accuracy to the centimeter‑level. u‑blox F9 will make high precision positioning technology accessible to mass market applications for the first time.

 We’re excited to support the development of new applications that u‑blox F9 will enable.
-You can learn more about u‑blox F9 from our press release, our high precision positioning technology page, or you can join our upcoming webinar detailing the highlights that u‑blox F9 delivers.
+You can learn more about u‑blox F9 from our press release, our high precision positioning technology page detailing the highlights that u‑blox F9 delivers.